KonradSchieban/Tournament/Readme.md

     > \i tournament.sql

-Exit the Postgresql with \q and run the test from the terminal with the command
+Exit Postgresql with \q and run the test from the terminal with the command

     > python tournament_test.py

 <h2>4.
 Implementation</h2>

 <b>4.1 tournament.sql</b>

-    This file contains
+This file contains the table definitions and views which are used to setup the tournament.
+Whenever the content is imported to Postgresql, all tables are dropped (cascaded, means all depending data is deleted as well) and recreated.

+The tables are:
+    - <b>players</b>: Contains all player ids (PK) and (full) names.
+    - <b>matches</b>: Contains all match ids and their respective winner id and loser id

+The views are:
+    - <b>players_matches_v</b>: View which returns player id and name together with the number of matches he played

 <b>4.2. tournament.py</b>